 - Reduces need for medication

-- Less side effects from treatment
+- Fewer side effects from treatment

 Unlike other spinal procedures, spinal cord stimulation is also reversible, and patients are able to undergo a trial period before having the device implanted.
 Patients typically undergo a trial period before the complete procedure is done.
 During the trial procedure, the wires (called leads) are inserted, but the transmitter is not implanted.
 Instead, the leads are connected to an external device that the patient wears outside of the body.